It Happened To Me: I’ve Been Judged For Not Wanting Babies

 “But that was ok because I’d never been particularly maternal anyway.
 In school, friends would talk about how many children they wanted when they were older and I’d think, “how do you know you want that now?”
 Having babies was an abstract concept for me, something I felt totally removed from.
 That feeling never really changed as I grew older.

 “I went out with my first boyfriend from aged 16 to 20.
 He was two years older than me and we broke up because he wanted to get married and settle down.
-I baulked and ran from that relationship.
+I balked and ran from that relationship.
 I felt way too young for marriage and because he knew he really wanted a family in his early twenties, it was never going to work between us.
 We were totally incompatible with our life goals.

 “My twenties passed in a blur and I had such a great time.
-I worked hard, drank a lot and travelled a lot.
+I worked hard, drank a lot and traveled a lot.
 Sometimes on work trips, sometimes for fun – I love getting on a plane and going somewhere.
 Life for me is about cramming in as many different experiences as I can, whether that’s with a boyfriend or as a single girl when I was between relationships.

 “Out of the five serious boyfriends I’ve had, three of those have children with previous partners.
 I’m not sure whether this is just a coincidence or whether I gravitated towards men with kids because it safeguarded me from needing to give them children straight away.
 I knew they weren’t in a rush to have any more so it took the pressure off me to make babies.
 I also got to enjoy time with their children, without any of the responsibility.
 Not that the “stepmother” role was a walk in the park.